ScottSWu/polyhedra/README.md

 ## Define the inherited functions

-Since we have subclassed `Fruit`, we can (and must\*) override `virtual` functions from the original `Fruit` class.
-(You will quickly learn the cpp is a language full of exceptions.
-Feel free to google *pure virtual functions.*
+Since we have subclassed `Fruit`, we can (and must\*) override `virtual` functions from the original `Fruit` class. (\*You will quickly learn that cpp is a language full of exceptions.
+Feel free to google *pure virtual functions*).

 Take a look at `fruit.h` from the `include` folder.
 Copy any function with the `virtual` modifier into your own class.